 Be Supportive of the Faithful (verses 2, 4)

-In every age, God preserves a remnant who need to be encouraged in their walk.
+In every age, God preserves a remnant of believers who need to be encouraged in their walk.

 Be Submissive to the Control of the Holy Spirit (verse 3)